Our tour visits the last remaining stronghold of the incredibly rare White-winged Nightjar. Photo: Stuart Elsom

 Day 16: There will be a pre-dawn excursion to the gallery forests of Yacyretá Island where we’ll hope to see the shy Bare-faced Curassow and the secretive Pheasant Cuckoo as well as other forest birds, some of which will be new for the tour.
 We’ll return to the hotel for a late breakfast before driving back to Asunción.
 Night in Asunción.

-Day 18: We’ll visit the humid chaco region in the morning before transferring to the airport for our flight back to London where the tour ends on Day 19.
+Day 17: We’ll visit the humid chaco region in the morning before transferring to the airport in the afternoon where the tour ends.